EReeeN1208/MineCweeper/README.md

-# Minesweeper
+# MineCweeper

-Implementation of Minesweeper in C using Raylib
+Basic implementation of Minesweeper in C using Raylib